 I feel like a few years back, flourless chocolate cakes were all the rage.

 It seemed like whenever I was watching a cooking show or reading a baking magazine, the question of how to make a flourless chocolate cake arose somewhere in the midst.

 It wasn’t until this December, however, that I actually decided to try out a flourless cake and see what the hype was all about.

 The questions, guys.
 I needed answers.

-And while I may have been a little late to the flourless chocolate cake party, I guess it’s better late than never??
+And while I may have been a little late to the flourless cake party, I guess it’s better late than never??